almadhoob/space-threads/README.md

 <br />

 <p>
 Welcome to the universe of creativity and collaboration – SpaceThreads!
-Conceived by a talented team comprising Ali Haji (as a spaceship captain) along with Ahmed Almadhoob, Hamad Alhibshi, and Qasim Alkuwaiti for their final capstone at General Assembly, it is a web application that reimagines storytelling.
+Conceived by a talented team comprising Ali Haji (the spaceship captain) along with Ahmed Almadhoob, Hamad Alhibshi, and Qasim Alkuwaiti for their final capstone at General Assembly, it is a web application that reimagines storytelling.

 Inspired by the boundless expanse of infinite space and the concept of parallel universes, SpaceThreads is a dynamic platform that empowers individuals to craft their own unique stories.
 With the robust Django backend and the engaging React frontend, this project brings together the best of web development.